 Rosalind graduated from Herzing’s MSN-FNP program with honors in August 2018.
 Working for Herzing was always in the back of her mind.
 Just seven months later, she became an online Academic Coach for Herzing University’s FNP students, where she helps them navigate the program and achieve their educational goals.

 “I tell all my friends to go to Herzing.
-I had such great support from the school, but especially from the counselors.
+I had such great support from the school, but especially from the advisors.
 Anyone you reach out to is always willing to help,” she said.
 “Even when I went to school at Herzing, I kept thinking that I’d love to work for them after I graduate.”

 Working as an academic coach allows her to pass on the valuable knowledge she gained from her Herzing experience.